smarthomeNG/plugins/simulation/README.md

 found out manually.
 Only item changes with a caller in the list are recorded to the simulation file.
 In the example above e.g. uzsu is ignored.
+Be aware that the caller in the list has to be case sensitive.
+Otherwise it won't trigger.

 ### items.conf (deprecated) / items.yaml